julieqiu/librarianx/README.md

 ```
 $ librarianx new custom-tool
-Created edition entry in librarian.yaml
+Created library entry in librarian.yaml
 ```

-This created an edition entry without a `generate` section (handwritten edition):
+This created an library entry without a `generate` section (handwritten library):

 ```
 $ grep -A2 "name: custom-tool" librarian.yaml